-Applicants will be advised if they have been successful in their expression of interest for a clinical place approximately early October and mid-November.
-Applicants who are not successful can apply to further Councils in the final round of Expressions of Interest in a Clinical Place.
+Applicants will be advised if they have been successful in their expression of interest for a clinical place by the Council.
+Check with the individual Council when this will be.
+Applicants who are not successful can apply to further Councils to express interest in a Clinical Place.
 Applicants are requested to only apply for a maximum of 3 Councils at a time with an Expressions of Interest.
 It is essential once you have accepted a provisional clinical place that you immediately notify any other Councils you have applied to that you have a place and request to be removed from their list of applicants.
-This frees up places for applicants still seeking a clinical place and is a courtesy to Councils and MCH Coordinators that you may end up working for once you graduate.
+This frees up places for applicants still seeking a clinicall place and is a courtesy to Councils and MCH Coordinators that you may end up working for once you graduate.